edgelesssys/marblerun/docs/docs/workflows/add-service.md

 * `EDG_MARBLE_UUID_FILE` is the local file path where the Marble stores its UUID.
 Every instance of a Marble has its unique and public UUID.
 The file is needed to allow a Marble to restart under its UUID.

-* `EDG_MARBLE_DNS_NAMES` is the list of DNS names the Coordinator will issue the Marble's certificate for.
+* `EDG_MARBLE_DNS_NAMES` is the list of DNS names and IPs the Coordinator will issue the Marble's certificate for.

 ## **Step 4:** Deploy your service with Kubernetes